valleyofdoom/PC-Tuning/README.md

 - Verify and validate changes within software to avoid unexpected results and behavior (e.g. frequency, voltages, timings)

 - Save a BIOS profile before each change when overclocking such as changing CPU/RAM frequency and RAM timings so that you don't lose progress if you need to clear CMOS.
-Refer to section [6.22.
-BIOS Profiles and Backups](#bios-profiles-and-backups) regarding restoring settings properly
+Refer to section [BIOS Profiles and Backups](#bios-profiles-and-backups) regarding restoring settings properly

 - When overclocking, you may be required to raise various power limits if the default limits are exceeded